datafolklabs/cement/doc-new/content/quickstart.md

 Argument parsing is based on the standard [Argparse](https://docs.python.org/3/library/argparse.html) library, with the same usage that you're familiar with.
+The argument handler `ArgparseArgumentHandler` is instantiated as `app.args`, arguments are defined with `app.args.add_argument()`, and parsed arguments are stored as `app.args.parsed_args` (or more conveniently `app.pargs` for easy reference).

+### Arguments Defined by Controllers

-That said, the power of the framework comes into play when we start talking about application controllers that streamline the process of mapping arguments and sub-commands to actions/functions (more on that later).
+The power of the framework comes into play when we start talking about application controllers that streamline the process of mapping arguments and sub-commands to actions/functions as in the example (more on that later).

-The argument handler `ArgparseArgumentHandler` is instantiated as `app.args`, and the parsed arguments are stored as `app.pargs` for easy reference.

 [comment]: <> (--------------------------------------------------------------)